brikis98/yevgeniy-brikman-homepage/_posts/2019-09-01-east-of-eden.md

 As always, I saved a few quotes from the book:

-‚ÄúAnd now that you don't have to be perfect, you can be good.‚Äù
+"And now that you don't have to be perfect, you can be good."

-‚ÄúBut the Hebrew word, the word timshel‚Äî‚ÄòThou mayest‚Äô‚Äî that gives a choice.
+"But the Hebrew word, the word timshel—'Thou mayest'— that gives a choice.
 It might be the most important word in the world.
 That says the way is open.
 That throws it right back on a man.
-For if ‚ÄòThou mayest‚Äô‚Äîit is also true that ‚ÄòThou mayest not.‚Äù
+For if 'Thou mayest'—it is also true that 'Thou mayest not."

-‚ÄúDo you take pride in your hurt?
+"Do you take pride in your hurt?
 Does it make you seem large and tragic? ...Well, think about it.
-Maybe you're playing a part on a great stage with only yourself as audience.‚Äù
+Maybe you're playing a part on a great stage with only yourself as audience."

-‚ÄúWhen a man says he does not want to speak of something he usually means he can think of nothing else.‚Äù
+"When a man says he does not want to speak of something he usually means he can think of nothing else."

 **Rating**: 3 stars